hxixvxxk/CTF-Writeups/README.md

 # CTF-Writeups
-Writeups for every CTF challenge I manage to solve.
+Writeups for every capture-the-flag (CTF) challenge I manage to solve.
 Could be anything from picoCTF to competitions I've joined.

 Gerald P. Limutos | 2nd year IT Student